mavenlink/kitno-loader/README.md

 Given the complexity of globals -> locals problem and the desired simplicity of a solution, codebase massaging is required to effectively run `kitno-loader`.

 1. All code references in comments should be in enclosed with backticks
+2. Any existing exports of globals should be deleted